-I was in a very similar spot as you a few years ago.
+I was in a very similar spot a few years ago.
 I wanted to find a fun and challenging side hustle that helped me meet my financial goals and one that I was able to do at home.

-1. Freelance Writing
+1. Freelance Writer

 Companies often pay by the article or word count (ie. $0.10 per word for a 1,500-word article).
 You’ll want to start a blog so prospective clients can read your writing before working with you.

 Over time, freelance writing can be an excellent way to make money at home.
 I have a few friends (who are also parents) who make well over $100,000 writing from home.
 To get started, you can learn from one of the best in the business, Miranda Marquit!
 Miranda took everything she knows about freelance writing and put together the Freelance Writer's Academy to help you land your first client right away!

 2. Virtual Assistant